 14bit accelerometer has a built-in low and high-pass filter.
 Shake, Single, Double and Directional Tap Detection.
 Freefall and Motion Detection.

 LED bar graph, allows menu for cyber tools and data visualization through skin.

-RFID reader to allow arm-over access to data from other RFID applications.
+RFID & NFC reader/writer to allow arm-over access to data from other RFID/NFC applications.

 Memory, stores RFID tags, data from the temperature & accelerometer.